Citation, DOI and article data

 - lissencephaly: smooth brain surface

-Lissencephaly-pachygyria can be further divided into types I (classic) and type II, which differ in clinical presentation, underlying genetic abnormalities, and both microscopic and macroscopic (including imaging) appearances 2,6.
+Lissencephaly-pachygyria can be further divided into types I (classic) and type II (cobblestone).
+They differ in clinical presentation, underlying genetic abnormalities, as well as microscopic and macroscopic (including imaging) appearances 2,6.
 They themselves represent a heterogeneous group of disorders.
 This article highlights a few generalities and outlines the differences between the two types, which are otherwise discussed separately:

 Type I (classic) lissencephaly typically presents with marked hypotonia and paucity of movement.

-Although lissencephaly can be identified on all cross-sectional modalities (antenatal and neonatal ultrasound, CT and MRI), MRI is the modality of choice to fully characterise the abnormalities.
+Although lissencephaly can be identified on all cross-sectional modalities (antenatal and neonatal ultrasound, CT and MRI), MRI is the modality of choice to fully characterize the abnormalities.

 Type I and type II lissencephaly demonstrate vaguely similar appearances (thus the common term lissencephaly) but different macroscopic and imaging appearances are visible.

-Type I (classic) lissencephaly can apear as the classic hour glass or figure-8 appearance or with a few poorly formed gyri (pachygyria) and a smooth outer surface.
+Type I (classic) lissencephaly can appear as the classic hourglass or figure-8 appearance or with a few poorly formed gyri (pachygyria) and a smooth outer surface.
 It is usually associated with band heterotopia.

-Type II lissencephaly on the other hand has a microlobulated surface referred to cobblestone complex.
-There is not band heterotopia and the cortex is thinner than type I.
+Type II lissencephaly, on the other hand, has a microlobulated surface referred to as a cobblestone complex.
+Band heterotopia is not evident and the cortex is thinner than in type I.